wit-hdip-comp-sci-2025/programme-faq/unit-1/panelnote/note.md

 ## 8. What is Moodle?
 How do I sign up?

 Moodle is a SETU E-Learning Platform used for Assignment Submission, feedback and grades.
 Occasionally it may be used for additional document distribution.
-See these sign up instructions to get started with Moodle.
+Follow [the sign up instructions](https://tutors.dev/course/setu-hdip-comp-sci-2025-moodle) to get started with Moodle.